-4.9.
-The hearing may be held in the absence of the Member if they fail to attend having been given reasonable notice in accordance with clause 4.4.

-4.10.
-The Disciplinary Panel shall make decisions by a majority vote but the votes of the individual Member on the Disciplinary Panel shall be confidential.
-In order to find that a Member's behaviour is considered to be Misconduct, the Disciplinary Panel must conclude that the evidence against the Member is true on the balance of probabilities.

-4.11.
-The Disciplinary Panel shall send a report of its decision, together with the reasons for that decision, to the Chief Executive for circulation to the Council.
-If the Disciplinary Panel concludes that there is sufficient evidence of Misconduct, the Conduct Committee's report shall include a recommendation as to which of the sanctions in clause 5.1 it considers most appropriate.

-4.12.
-If the Disciplinary Panel has concluded that there is sufficient evidence of Misconduct, the Council shall, prior to any consideration and discussion of a report received from the Disciplinary Panel, nominate a minimum of [three] Vice-Presidents plus any additional Members (who may not also be the President or the Investigating Officer or any Member otherwise involved with the proceedings of the Disciplinary Panel to date) to hear any appeal which may be brought by that Member (the "Appeal Panel").
+- 4.10 The Member being investigated has the right to request a virtual hearing, and if agreed, members of the Disciplinary Panel must also join virtually, independently from each other. - 4.11 The hearing may be held in the absence of the Member if they fail to attend having been given reasonable notice in accordance with clause 4.5.
+Before proceeding, the Disciplinary Panel will consider any information available to it about the reasons for the Member's absence. - 4.12 The Disciplinary Panel shall make decisions by a majority vote but the votes of the individual Member on the Disciplinary Panel shall be confidential.
+In order to find that a Member's behaviour is considered to be Misconduct, the Disciplinary Panel must conclude that the evidence against the Member is true on the balance of probabilities. - 4.13 The Disciplinary Panel shall send a report of its decision, together with the reasons for that decision, to the Chief Executive for circulation to the Council.
+If the Disciplinary Panel concludes that there is sufficient evidence of Misconduct, the Disciplinary Panel report shall include a recommendation as to which of the sanctions in clause 5.1 it considers most appropriate. - 4.14 If the Disciplinary Panel has concluded that there is sufficient evidence of Misconduct, the Council shall, prior to any consideration and discussion of a report received from the Disciplinary Panel, nominate a minimum of [3] Vice-Presidents plus any additional Members (who may not also be the President or the Investigating Officer or any Member otherwise involved with the proceedings of the Disciplinary Panel to date) to hear any appeal which may be brought by that Member (the "Appeal Panel").
 For the avoidance of doubt, the Appeal Panel shall not be present during the Council's deliberations and decision as to whether to impose one or more of the sanctions set out in clause 5.1.